MANCHESTER'S FINEST BRANDON WILLIAMS ON TRAINING, FAMILY AND UNITED

 What's it like now you're in the first team?
 What's the attention like in Manchester?

 It's changed a lot obviously, I can't just go for a walk through the city centre or have a nice chilled walk.
 I don't mind it, but sometimes I just want to go do something normal.
 There are certain times I can go do things but you've got to put yourself in the right situations, I've got to have the right people around me.

 Since the restart how has the feeling been in and around the dressing room at the club?

 With the time away, everyone's back from injury, everyone had time to recover.
 The mentality around the club is win, win, win.
 Keeping that mentality that we need to go again and again.

 You've made your journey to the first team, but how does it feel having that journey with players you've played with from the start?

 It makes it so much more special.
 In the changing room when you're like 10, 11, you joke about it.
 But then, when we walk out at Old Trafford and being able to play with each other - you've known each other for years.
 You know about each other.
 It makes it so much easier.
 But it also makes me proud they've done the same journey.

-What point did it sink in for you that 'I'm doing this'?
+At what point did it sink in for you that 'I'm doing this'?

 When I didn't play a few games, I got left out of the team for a few games over the Christmas break.
 It made me realise I can't be comfortable, I can't just play a few games, I've got to be on it 24/7.
 I've got competition, I've got to try and cement my place in the team.